 Kathryn McKee is McMullan Associate Professor of Southern Studies and English.
-She has a Ph.D. in American literature from the University of North Carolina at Chapel Hill and taught briefly in Wisconsin before joining the UM faculty in the fall of 1997.
-Her research interests include the nineteenth-century U.S. South, particularly the lives of women, and recent scholarly trends toward locating the American South as a global space.
-She has published articles and delivered papers about a range of Southern writers, including Sherwood Bonner, Ellen Glasgow, Bobbie Ann Mason, Josephine Humphreys, and William Faulkner.
+She has a Ph.D. in American literature from the University of North Carolina at Chapel Hill and joined the UM faculty in the fall of 1997.
+Her research interests include the nineteenth-century U.S. South, particularly the lives of women during the postbellum period.
+She is co-editor, with Deborah Barker, of American Cinema and the Southern Imaginary (2011) and author of Reading Reconstruction: Sherwood Bonner and the Literature of the Post-Civil War South (2018).

 - Ph.D., University of North Carolina at Chapel Hill (1996)

 - M.A., University of North Carolina at Chapel Hill (1989)

 - Writing by Women

 - Reading Reconstruction: Sherwood Bonner and the Literature of the Post-Civil War South.
 Forthcoming LSU Press, Southern Literary Studies Series, Fall 2018.

 - “Interlocality and Interdisciplinarity: Learning from Existing Models of the Global South.”
 Co-authored with Kirsten Dellinger, Jeffrey Jackson, and Annette Trefzer.
 In Navigating Souths: Transdisciplinary Explorations of a U.S. Region, edited by Michele Coffey and Jodi Skipper, University of Georgia Press, 2017.
 153-166.